insightsengineering/chevron/README.md

 <!-- markdownlint-enable MD033 -->

-`chevron` is a collection of function to create standard tables, listings, and graphs for clinical trials reporting.
+`chevron` is a collection of functions to create standard tables, listings, and graphs for clinical trials reporting.

 ## Installation